File

 Command

-Import multiple files or folders, queue images, and process each item with status visibility.
+Import multiple images or folders, remove duplicate entries, and process each item with clear status for article, product, or campaign asset sets.

-Download one file at a time or package all processed assets into a ZIP archive.
+Download one file at a time or package all processed assets into a ZIP archive for CMS upload, frontend handoff, design review, or client delivery.

 How to use